karishita/JavaFX-Music-Player/README.md

 **How to run**
 1. Clone the repo
 2. Open in VS Code or any Java IDE with JavaFX setup
-3. Run Main.java (Add your .wav audio files in the /audio folder or update paths manually)
+3. Run Main.java (Add your .wav audio files in the /audio folder and add the paths)